Research At The Arboretum

 Our scientists, post-doctoral scholars and graduate students conduct basic and applied research in the following areas.

 Using traditional plant breeding methods combined with modern evaluation tools, researchers at the Arboretum are transferring traits from wild Rhododendron species to hybrid varieties that are grown as ornamental plants in gardens.
-For example, combining disease resistance and heat tolerance in new hybrids has enabled them to perform much better in much warmer climates (e.g. the Gulf South) than was previously possible.
+For example, combining disease resistance and heat tolerance in new hybrids has enabled them to perform much better in warmer climates (e.g. the Gulf South) than was previously possible.
 Superior plants from this program are introduced as commercial cultivars.

 The 900+ species of Rhododendrons in the world originate from habitats ranging from sub-tropical to sub-arctic.
 Rhododendrons also have a broad diversity of leaf types.